Silo mentality – no one likes it, everyone knows it

 - “My report is almost ready, I just need to flesh out a few points.
 I know that my colleague is waiting for exactly that.
 What happens if I give him a version in advance?
 I don’t want anyone here to get the idea that I can’t do my work.
 I think I’ll finish the open points first and then bring the report straight to the department head meeting…”

 Banal things that happen like this or something similar every day can be the cornerstone of silo mentality.
 No company is immune to this.
 So it is not bad at all if there is silo mentality in your company.
 It is only bad if YOU do nothing about it!

 You can find out more about Stephanie Selmer at https://stephanieselmer.com/.

 Stephanie Selmer has published more articles in the t2informatik blog, including

-Strong companies do not only rely on new IT systems for the way into the future, but especially on their employees.
-Stephanie Selmer assists organisations with change, improving collaboration and achieving common goals.
-Her customers include medium-sized companies from all industries who see digitalisation as an opportunity to strengthen their employees.
+Strong companies do not only rely on new IT systems for their way into the future, but above all on their employees.
+Stephanie Selmer supports organisations in making changes, improving cooperation, achieving common goals and finding IT professionals.
+Her clients include medium-sized companies from all sectors who see digitalisation as an opportunity to empower their employees.